Millennium celebrations: UTC–8

 In Los Angeles, the Hollywood Sign was illuminated in various colors, one of the very few times the sign was lit.
 At Disneyland, a minute before midnight, Sorcerer Mickey appeared on Sleeping Beauty Castle, shooting a giant stream of fire to the top of the Matterhorn as a 2000 sign illuminated, kicking off a fireworks show.
 It was also the last stop in the ABC 2000 Today broadcast in the United States.

-GSN aired rarely aired game show episodes (including the last episode of The All-New Jeopardy!) on 31 December as the "Y2Play" marathon to celebrate the new millennium.

 In San Francisco, the first prototype of the Clock of the Long Now built by the Long Now Foundation was activated just before midnight on 31 December and rang in the new Millennium by the date indicator changed from 01999 to 02000, and the chime struck twice.
 The clock is designed to last at least 10,000 years and this is the reason for the extra digit in its display (ie. "02000" instead of "2000").

+In Seattle, the Space Needle unveiled its Skybeam, a system of powerful searchlights projecting vertically into the night sky, for the first time at midnight.
+Access to the base of the Needle was blocked off and all other celebrations in the city were canceled for security reasons, after the 1999 Seattle WTO protests on 30 November and the arrest of a man with a large cache of explosives in nearby Port Angeles, Washington on 14 December.